Learning the skills essential for postgraduate study

 The programme is modular in structure with academic subjects, study skills and English language training.
 Our expert teaching, small class sizes of 10 students on average and supportive environment ensures you will gain the specialist skills and knowledge you need to succeed in your Master’s degree.
 You will receive 20 hours of teaching every week.

 Once you complete the programme and achieve the required grades (60% overall English and 50% overall Academic), you can enter your chosen postgraduate degree at the University.
-In 2017, 82% of Pre-Master's students who completed their course were offered a place to study at Coventry University London.

 The modules you’ll be studying have been specially designed to fully prepare you for the challenges of postgraduate degrees at Coventry University London.